 Preheat the oven to 180’C. Line the base of a 20cm round tin.

 Cream the butter and sugar together until soft and creamy.
 Add the eggs, one by one, beating well between each addition.
-Add the milk and stir through.
+Pour in the milk and stir through.
 Add the lemon zest, plain flour and baking powder and stir until just combined.

 Scrape the mixture into the lined cake tin.
 Dot the cake with raspberries.
 Bake for 25-30 minutes, until the top is golden and a skewer inserted in the centre comes out clean.